NatWest opens on Sunday as IT glitch causes chaos

 The episode is a public relations disaster for NatWest, which could prompt customers to switch to other banks.

-New entrants into Britain’s retail banking sector, such as Metro Bank, Virgin Money and Aldermore, are looking to take disaffected customers from the biggest high street banks - RBS, Lloyds (LLOY.L), Barclays (BARC.L), HSBC (HSBA.L) and Santander UK (SAN.MC)
+New entrants into Britain’s retail banking sector, such as Metro Bank, Virgin Money and Aldermore, are looking to take disaffected customers from the biggest high street banks - RBS, Lloyds, Barclays, HSBC and Santander UK

 Many Britons became disillusioned with the established banks following the financial crisis, angered by what they saw as excessive pay for executives and the stifling of credit while the country slid into a double-dip recession.